Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 In placebo-controlled trials of rheumatoid arthritis patients, systolic hypertension (defined as an occurrence of two systolic blood pressure readings >140 mmHg) and diastolic hypertension (defined as two diastolic blood pressure readings >90 mmHg) occurred in 33% and 19% of patients treated with cyclosporine, respectively.
 The corresponding placebo rates were 22% and 8%.

 Before initiating treatment, a careful dermatological and physical examination, including blood pressure measurements (on at least two occasions) should be performed.
-Since Gengraf® (cyclosporine oral solution, USP [MODIFIED]) is an immunosuppressive agent, patients should be evaluated for the presence of occult infection on their first physical examination and for the presence of tumors initially, and throughout treatment with Gengraf®.
+Since Gengraf® (cyclosporine capsules, USP [MODIFIED]) is an immunosuppressive agent, patients should be evaluated for the presence of occult infection on their first physical examination and for the presence of tumors initially, and throughout treatment with Gengraf®.
 Skin lesions not typical for psoriasis should be biopsied before starting Gengraf®.
 Patients with malignant or premalignant changes of the skin should be treated with Gengraf® only after appropriate treatment of such lesions and if no other treatment option exists.

 The risk of cyclosporine nephropathy is reduced when the starting dose is low (2.5 mg/kg/day), the maximum dose does not exceed 4.0 mg/kg/day, serum creatinine is monitored regularly while cyclosporine is administered, and the dose of Gengraf® is decreased when the rise in creatinine is greater than or equal to 25% above the patient's pretreatment level.
 The increase in creatinine is generally reversible upon timely decrease of the dose of Gengraf® or its discontinuation.